 Is it just us or do the holidays totally scream BEDAZZLE?!
 It’s just something about this mad dash towards the holidays that has me totally inspired to… bedazzle… everything & anything.
 And that’s what I plan on doing over the next month.

 First on the list, one of my work shirts.
 With lots of upcoming holiday parties on the calendar, I thought I would add some bedazzling to something I already had in my closet.
 This way I could jazz up the wardrobe without breaking the bank.

-Ladies, meet the super simple tutorial for the Busy Girl’s Bedazzled Collar, just in time for the holidays!
+Ladies, meet the super simple tutorial for this bedazzled collar, just in time for the holidays!

 Long story short, I had this shirt in my work wardrobe for quite a while now.
 As you can see, this polka-dotted beauty was from Forever 21 a few years back… (super affordable).
 I usually wear it tucked in a pencil skirt or I layer it under a sweater because I just can’t resist a peter pan collar… ever.
 I love them, unconditionally.
 And when you have unconditional love for a peter pan collar– of course you’ll love that collar plain, bedazzled, or somewhere in between.

 How to Make a Bedazzled Collar

 I wanted the option to still wear this to work OR layer it under a dressier sweater for a holiday party, so I went with a more conservative bedazzling (if that’s even possible).
 My collar was beige so I went with the neutral colored embellishments to blend while still bedazzling.

 I’m pretty sure this same neutral look would look fabulous on just about any collar.
 But if you’re looking for bolder, you can get your jewels to match whatever look you’re going for– maybe black, gold, or even a mixture.